nathanli97/KoalaEngine/README.md

 And then, run GenerateProjectFiles.bat to generate project files.

 After project files are generated, you can find Koala.sln file in `Build` directory.
 Use VisualStudio or Rider to open it to start development.

+# Before you start to development...

+Please read CODERULES.md for CodingStyles.

+# FAQ

+(TBD)